Leaders of the G20 have agreed to increase humanitarian aid to Afghanistan.

 The European Union kicked off the discussions with a one-billion-euro ($1.2-billion) pledge, which included funds for urgent humanitarian needs as well as money for Afghanistan’s neighbors who were taking in Afghans escaping the Taliban.

-Since the Taliban’s takeover of Afghanistan in August, Draghi has pushed for a Group of 20 conference, asking that debate over remedies transcend beyond the normal club of Western allies.
+Since the Taliban’s takeover of Afghanistan in August, Italian Prime Minister Mario Draghi has pushed for a Group of 20 conference, asking that debate over remedies transcend beyond the normal club of Western friends.

 Presidents Xi Jinping of China and Vladimir Putin of Russia did not attend, instead sending representatives, but Draghi claimed that they all agreed on the need for further assistance.